 Rebecca Schanberg | Producer and Director

-Rebecca recently produced and directed Do No Harm, a documentary that tells the incredible and often outrageous story of two men in a small, southern town who endured relentless attacks in order to draw national attention to the plight of the uninsured and bring about reform in health insurance.
+Rebecca produced and directed Do No Harm, a documentary that tells the incredible and often outrageous story of two men in a small, southern town who endured relentless attacks in order to draw national attention to the plight of the uninsured and bring about reform in health insurance.
 Do No Harm is her first directorial effort and is being broadcast on PBS stations around the country.
 Rebecca was the Associate Producer for A Doula Story and coordinated the national educational outreach campaign for the film.
 Prior to joining Kindling Group, she was Director of Corporate Philanthropy at Polo Ralph Lauren, where she managed the corporation's charitable giving program and helped create and run the company's widely publicized "Pink Pony Campaign."
 She has also worked as a Community and Women's Liaison in The Office of the Manhattan Borough President under Ruth Messinger, and as a Team Leader and Program Designer for City Year, a national urban peace corps.
 Rebecca holds a BA in Human Biology from Stanford University.

 Laura Wilson | Associate Director | firstname.lastname@example.org

-Laura Wilson is a writer, producer, and editor who joined the Kindling Group as Associate Director in January 2013.
+Laura Wilson is a writer, producer, and editor who joined Kindling Group as Associate Director in January 2013.
 Laura received her M.A. in International Development Studies from George Washington University, where she focused on the role of digital media in promoting social justice and democracy, including fieldwork and production in Cambodia and Ghana.
 She also earned a graduate certificate from the GWU Institute for Documentary Film, where she shot and edited a documentary short.
 In 2011, Laura moved from D.C. home to Chicago to write video scripts and emails for President Obama's re-election campaign.
 She is passionate about online organizing and compelling storytelling, and bringing the two together to inspire people to take action in their communities.

 Josh Cass | Assistant Editor

 Josh started his film career in production as an Assistant Camera at Big Shoulders in Chicago, where he worked on reality series programming for TLC, including Design on a Dime, House Hunters, and Buy Me.
-He then dabbled in post-production on commercials at Cutters before coming to The Kindling Group as a night logger for The Calling .
+He then dabbled in post-production on commercials at Cutters before coming to Kindling Group as a night logger for The Calling .
 He is currently the full-time Assistant Editor for The Calling and has done post-production work for Do No Harm.
 Josh studied engineering at Michigan State University and film at Lansing College.

 Fenell Doremus | Producer and Director

 Fenell is the Producer/Director of Devon Avenue: An American Street.
 She began working in documentary film as an Assistant Editor on the award-winning Hoop Dreams and went on to spend eight years as staff Producer at Kartemquin Films.
-Before leaving Kartemquin she was Segment Co-Producer and Editor of The New Americans.
+Before leaving Kartemquin, she was Segment Co-Producer and Editor of The New Americans.
 The series was broadcast nationally on PBS in 2004 and won multiple awards at festivals worldwide.
-In 2003 Fenell spent a month in India shooting Quiet Strength, a documentary in development about Tibetan nuns living in exile.
+In 2003 Fenell spent a month in India shooting Quiet Strength, a documentary about Tibetan nuns living in exile.
 Most recently she has been working as Co-Producer on COOKED, a film-in-progress by Judith Helfand.

 Amy Cargill | Editor and Music Supervisor

 Amy Cargill is a multimedia filmmaker dividing her time between Chicago and Los Angeles.
 Her recent work includes associate editor for All My Friends Are Funeral Singers which premiered at Sundance 2010 (Indiepix), and senior editor for Make No Little Plans: Daniel Burnham and the American City (Archimedia Workshop).
-She is the music supervisor for The Kindling Group's The Calling.
-She is also working with Emmy award nominated director Joanna Rudnick editing her new film On Beauty, produced by Kartemquin Films.
+She was the music supervisor for Kindling Group's The Calling.
+She also worked with Emmy award nominated director Joanna Rudnick editing her film On Beauty, produced by Kartemquin Films.
 Amy was the editor of Nice Bombs (Seventh Art Releasing), associate producer of Sgt.
 Fitch (ITVS/CPB) and is a regular editor for About Face Media.
 She was the head digital archivist for the Studs Terkel audio archives at the Chicago History Museum, a regular film correspondent for Mule Magazine, and documentary film instructor for Chicago Filmmakers.
 She founded the multimedia production company Normal Pictures, which is currently in development on a documentary examining the life and work of cult blues musician Jimmy Reed.
 Amy is a proud graduate of the University of Oklahoma’s Film and Video Studies program.

 Erin Williams | Engagement Campaign Manager | email@example.com